 - Heat half the oil in a medium non-stick frying pan.

 - Place half of the cabbage mixture on the frying pan and shape in like a thick pancake.
 Cover with a lid and cook for 5 minutes over medium heat.

 - After 5 minutes, place 3 slices of bacon on top of the cabbage pancake.
 Cover and cook for another 5 minutes.

 - Using wide spatula carefully flip the pancake on the other side.
 Fry covered with a lid for 5 minutes, until the bacon is golden brown and crispy.

-- Transfer the pancake on a plate, bacon side up, and keep warm in the oven while you're cooking the second one.
-Repeat all the steps.
+- Transfer the pancake on a plate, bacon side up.
+Keep warm in the preheated oven (200 F) while you're cooking the second pancake.
+Repeat all the steps above.